caltechlibrary/py_dataset/README.md

 [frames](docs/frame.html) as well as the ability to import and export JSON objects to and from CSV files and Google Sheets.

+## Install

+Available via pip `pip install py_dataset` or by downloading this repo and typing `python setup.py install`.
+This repo includes dataset shared C libraries compiled for Windows, Mac, and Linux and the appripriate library will be used automatically.

 ## Features

 [dataset](docs/dataset) supports